 An intravenous or IV line can become dislodged from a vein in the absence of any negligence or error on the nurse's part.
 However, any infiltrated IV line or misplaced catheter should be diagnosed right away to help minimize tissue, nerve, or muscle damage.
 The longer IV fluids or medications are allowed to drip or infuse into the tissues of an arm or hand instead of the vein or bloodstream the more damage there will be.
-Depending on how fast the fluid was running, the type of fluid or medication that was running, and how long of a delay there was in diagnosing the infiltrated IV, it could lead to blisters, burns, nerve damage, muscle damage, compartment syndrome, or even amputations.

 What Kind of Damage Can Result From An Extravasation Injury?

 An infiltration or extravasation injury occurs as a result of an accidental injection or leakage of fluid, blood products, lipids, total parenteral nutrition (TPN) chemotherapy drugs, antibiotics or other medications into the tissue surrounding the area of an IV injection site instead of in the vein or bloodstream.
 Not only is this doing damage to a patient's hand or arm, the patient is also not receiving the correct dosage of medication, nutrition, or fluids that could lead to other serious complications and even death.
 This is why it is so important that nurses are thorough and diligent when performing IV assessments and identify any malfunctioning, displaced or infiltrated IV line as soon as possible.